Graduate Studies Overview

 Development

-Whether writing a grant, presenting at a scientific conference, designing an experiment or teaching undergraduate students, communication skills are necessary for any scientist to flourish.
-Our faculty members train graduate students, passing along the skills they need to get the careers they want.
+Our program facilitates a broad education including skills in communication, writing, research, data analysis and teaching.
+Whether writing a grant, presenting at a scientific conference, designing an experiment or teaching undergraduate students, our faculty members mentor graduate students, passing along the skills they need to get the careers they want.

 Financial Support

-Both teaching and research assistantships are available to provide support to graduate students accepted into the biological sciences, environmental toxicology or microbiology graduate programs.
+Both teaching and research assistantships are available to support graduate students in the biological sciences, environmental toxicology or microbiology graduate programs.
 While there are no assistantships available for the online M.S. in biological sciences for science teachers, financial aid is an option offered through the Office of Student Financial Aid.

 Community

-We recognize that the people you meet and the connections you make as a graduate student are often as important as your time in the lab.
-Our seminars, reading groups and organizations, such as the Biological Sciences Graduate Student Association, exist to bring students together over shared interests.
+The people you meet and the connections you make as a graduate student are often as important as your time in the lab or field.
+Our seminars, reading groups and organizations, such as the Biological Sciences Graduate Student Association, exist to bring students together.

 Graduate Degree Options